abinit/abinit/doc/tutorial/optic.md

 {% dialog tests/tutorespfn/Input/toptic_4.files tests/tutorespfn/Input/toptic_4.in %}

-Examine the *toptic_4.in* file: only the linear optic spectra will be built.
+Examine *toptic_4.in* file: only the linear optic spectra will be built.

 When you have read the input file, you can run the code, as usual using the following command